 In October 2019, Royal Schiphol Group acquired a 35% stake in Tasmanian Gateway Holdings Corporation Pty Ltd (TGHC) in Australia.
 The principal objective of TGHC is to invest in and hold all the interests in Tasmanian Gateway Corporation Pty Ltd (TGC), which holds all the interests in Hobart International Airport Pty Ltd (HIAPL).
-The acquisition concerned both 35% of the ordinary shares and 35% of the redeemable preference shares (RPS).
-In 2020, the RPS held in TGHC were replaced with a mixture of interest-bearing and interest-free loan notes.
+The acquisition concerned 35% of the ordinary shares.